jetflav/IFNPlugin/README.md

 base algorithm.
 At each clustering step, the algorithm checks whether it needs to perform flavour "neutralisation" of the particles involved in the clustering.
 The neutralisation can occur with other particles in the event, not involved in the kinematic clustering.
-The intention is that the flavours of the final jets should be infrared and collinear safe.

 Code Structure
 --------------